 It is also fun to drive through the Adirondack Park visiting the many small towns and hamlets, each with its own unique history and flavor.
 To the west you will find Cranberry Lake and the five ponds wilderness area.
 Head east and not a great distance past Tupper Lake along Route 3 you will arrive at the village of Saranac Lake.
 Take Route 86 about ten minutes further east and you will find yourself in the Olympic town of Lake Placid be sure to visit the historic farm of John Brown, a martyr to freedom just before the Civil War.
 Heading south out of Tupper Lake, Route 30 takes you to Long Lake.
 You may then turn east to Newcomb, or turn right and continue south to Blue Mountain Lake.
 Exploring further, head east to Indian Lake and North Creek, or west to Old Forge.

-Passing through Blue Mountain you will find the Adirondack Museum.
-If you are in the vicinity of Saranac Lake or Paul Smiths, check out the Six Nations Indian Museum.
+Passing through Blue Mountain you will find the Adirondack Experience, a museum of Adirondack history.
+If you are in the vicinity of Saranac Lake or Paul Smiths, check out the Six Nations Iroquois Cultural Center.
 Fort Ticonderoga, and Ausable Chasm are on the eastern edge of the Adirondacks.
 There are two uniquely different Adirondack Park Visitor Centers, one just past Paul Smiths, and one near Newcomb.
 I probably shouldn't put this in here, but there are even a few 'theme parks' scattered about.
 From where we are located in the center of the Adirondacks, you may even consider day trips to places outside the park.
 The 1000 Islands region, and the cities of Ottawa and Montreal in Canada are not far away.
 Closer to home, contact Tupper Lake Chamber of Commerce for information about places and events near Tupper Lake.
-And, you will find Adirondack Guide another useful Adirondack resource.
+And, you will find the Adirondack Website another useful Adirondack resource.